-Residents of Rothwell have set up a public meeting to discuss a 700-home development which was approved last week.
+Residents from Rothwell’s community have set up a public meeting to discuss a new 700-home development.

-The development to the north of the town by Persimmon Homes was given the go-ahead last week.
+The development to the north of the town by Persimmon Homes was given the go-ahead last week, despite a backlash from many who said it could not be able to cope.

 Now a meeting has been set up on Thursday (March 2) at 7.30pm in the town’s Tresham Hall.